krishnakanthnakka/NAT/README.md

 ## Setup

-The code has been tested on PyTorch 2.1.0 with CUDA 12.1 and Xformers.
-To create a ready-to-run environment, use the following command:
+The code has been tested on following packages:
 ```bash
 source envs.sh
 ```